 Age is no barrier to learning and we welcome all applications from suitably qualified students.

 We are happy to consider all international applications and if you are an international student, you may find it useful to visit our international pages for details of entry requirements from your home country.
-The University is a UKVI Tier 4 Sponsor.
+The University is a UKVI Student Sponsor.

 Places are limited, and we will be interviewing all prospective students in two application rounds, leading to a September and a January intake each year.
 To apply, click the button at the top of the page, and fill out your details.